AmmarAhmedl200961/simple-rag/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details (if you choose to add one).
+See the `LICENSE` file for more details.